AnnoyingCotton/monster/README.md

  Every 5 minutes a town meeting is called with a 1 minute warning beforehand.
 When this happens, all players are teleported to a 40 by 40 block area in the center of the map.
 They then have two minutes to discuss who they think is the monster.
 After 2 minutes they are teleported back to whatever they were doing.

  To end the game, either the monster is killed, or the monster kills all of the players.

+ Compile through your java ide by adding the version of craftbukkit you wish to use to the build path and then compiling to a .jar

+ Insert this jar into the plugins folder of your server and simply launch the server to run the plugin!